Hayden-Garcia/The-Knockoff-Wordle/README.md

-Click on this inside of the files- Will show documentation Final_Project_Template.pdf
+Click on this inside of the files- will show documentation Final_Project_Template.pdf